Kodur, Malappuram

 Kodur is a census town and a suburb of Malappuram, India.

-The Panchayat ruling party is UDF headed by Rabiya Karuvatil.
-Kodur covers about 19 wards.
+Kodur covers about 23 wards.
 The Kodur panchayat office is located in the ward called Thanikkal.
 It belongs to North Kerala Division.
 It is located 5 km towards South from District headquarters Malappuram.
 11 km from Mankada.
 346 km from State capital Thiruvananthapuram.
 Kodur is part of Malappuram Assembly constituency as well as Malappuram (Lok Sabha constituency).